jsksxs360/Hanzi/README.md

 You can input a Chinese character by two ways: inputing a Chinese character directly in the `Hanzi Input` tab or querying a character by its radical in the `Dictionary` tab.

-The area on the left bottom will show the character selected, you can click this area to search a character directly.
+The area on the left bottom will show the character selected, you can click this area to search the character directly.

 ![pic1](img/pic1.PNG)

-In the `Dictionary` tab, you can find a radical by the number of its strokes, and then the `Characters` list will show all the characters of this redical.
+In the `Dictionary` tab, you can find a radical by the number of its strokes, and then the `Characters` list will show all the characters contain this redical.

 ![pic2](img/pic2.PNG)